-- Use this document to learn about how to set a budget, pick a repayment plan, and more. - If Nelnet is one of your servicers, create or log in to your account at Nelnet.com to update your contact information and see due dates, payment amounts, and repayment options. - Review the Disclosure of Repayment Schedule you'll receive halfway through your loan's grace period (this is not a bill; it contains details about your federal student loans). - Get the details on all of your student loans (loans with Nelnet and with other servicers) online through the Department of Education's National Student Loan Data System (NSLDS) at nslds.ed.gov.
-You will need your FSA ID to access the site; you can find your FSA ID at fsaid.ed.gov. - Review your student loan billing statement(s).
-If Nelnet is one of your servicers, your Nelnet billing statement will arrive about three weeks before your first payment is due.
+- · Use this document to learn how to set a budget, pick a repayment plan, and more. - If Nelnet is one of your servicers, create or log in to your Nelnet.com account to update your contact information and view account information including due dates, payment amounts, and repayment options. - Review your Repayment Schedule that will be available in your Nelnet.com account after the third month of your loan's grace period (this is not a bill; it contains details about your federal student loans). - Get the details on all of your federal student loans online through the U.S. Department of Education's National Student Loan Data System (NSLDS) at NSLDS.ed.gov. - Review your monthly student loan billing statements.
+If Nelnet is one of your servicers, your Nelnet monthly billing statement is sent about three weeks before your payment is due.
 You can choose to receive electronic or paper statements at Nelnet.com.